Policy Links

-There are a number of overlapping policies and strategies that seek to protect young people from violence, promote rights and equality.
+There are a number of national overlapping policies and strategies that seek to protect young people from violence, and to promote rights and equality.

 Equally Safe encompasses four priority areas:

-ESAS enshrines these priorities by taking a joined-up approach to all forms of gender-based violence, putting gender equality at the centre of our approach to preventing it, and to interventions to tackle/address it when it occurs.
-(You can see what this approach looks like in more detail by looking at the Theory of Change.)
+ESAS enshrines these priorities by taking a joined-up approach to all forms of GBV: putting gender equality at the centre of our approach to preventing it, and to interventions to tackle/address it when it occurs.
+(You can see what this approach looks like in more detail by looking at the Theory of Change).

 Strategies to address gender-based violence